beshu-tech/readonlyrest-docs/elasticsearch.md

       groups: ["team1", "team2"]
       indices: ["index3"]

+    - name: Accept requests from users in groups team4 OR team5 on index3
+      groups_or: ["team4", "team5"]
+      indices: ["index3"]

     - name: Accept requests from users in groups team1 AND team2 on index3
       groups_and: ["team1", "team2"]
       indices: ["index3"]